n0tsiege/SIEGE-CAR-PACK/README.md

 Hey!
 Welcome to siege's 2021 vehicle pack.
 We compiled many cars from GTA5-MODS and LSPDFR into one resource for anyone to enjoy.

-I claim **NO** CREDIT for any of these vehicles.
+We claim **NO** CREDIT for any of these vehicles.
 I did not make them.

 Check [CREDITS](https://github.com/notsiege-development/SIEGE-2021-PACK/blob/main/.github/CREDITS.md) for all original links and credits to the original creators.